In Blackjack surrender sounds like a loss, but if you know when to surrender, it’s actually one of the smartest moves you can make.

 Yes!
 In a few fairly common situations that would normally end in a loss, the surrender option can save you a small amount of money in the long run.
 And playing blackjack is all about finding small edges where you can.

 In one sense, yes.
 You lose half of your bet if you surrender your hand and not taking another card.
-But by giving up the chance to win, you are actually losing less than if you followed basic strategy and hit on 16 against a 10.
+But by giving up the chance to win at blackjack, you are actually losing less than if you followed basic strategy and hit on 16 against a 10.

 Short answer?
 Some, but not most!
 It’s become harder to find an online casino that offers game where any type of surrender is allowed.
 Blackjack surrender is definitely more common in land-based casinos.
 But if you look hard enough and have the patience to delve into the rules of each game, you may find one or two software providers who have included surrender as a feature.